awsdocs/amazon-application-discovery-user-guide/doc_source/view-data.md

 # View Collected Data Using the Console<a name="view-data"></a>

-After starting the data collection process of your Discovery Connector or Discovery Agent, you can use the console to view their collected data about your servers and VMs\.
-Data appears in the console approximately 15 minutes after turning on data collection\.
+For both the Discovery Connector and Discovery Agent, after the data collection process starts, you can use the console to view their collected data about your servers and VMs\.
+Data appears in the console approximately 15 minutes after data collection starts\.
 This data can also be viewed in a csv  format by exporting the collected data by making API calls through the AWS CLI\.
-Exporting collected data is covered in the next section [Export Collected Data](export-data.md)\.
+Exporting collected data is covered in the next section [Export collected data](export-data.md)\.

 **To view collected data about discovered servers**